-Bond Issuance Costs - Costs incurred in connection with the issuance of bonds are being amortized over the term of the bonds.
+Bond Issuance Costs - Costs incurred in connection with the issuance of bonds were amortized over the term of the bonds.
 Net capitalized bond issue costs are included in Other Assets on the Statement of Activities.
+Bond issuance costs were fully amortized in 2014.

 Property and Equipment - Purchases of property and equipment having a unit cost of \$5,000 or more are capitalized at cost.
 Donated property and equipment are capitalized at their estimated fair value at the date of donation.
-Depreciation is computed primarily by using the straight-line method of depreciation based on the estimated useful lives of the assets ranging from 3 to 40 years.
+Depreciation is computed primarily by using the straight-line method of depreciation based on the estimated useful lives of the assets ranging from three to forty years.